It may surprise you, but in general, the best way to use visual aids in a pitch is… not to use them.

 Words Travel Faster And More Easily

-If a picture or reel is a required component of the pitch, this makes it slightly harder for decision-makers to discuss it.
+If visual aids such as a picture or reel is a required component of the pitch, this makes it slightly harder for decision-makers to discuss it.
 For example, they can’t just make a phone call and pitch it—they also have to email the accompanying materials.
 Or, if they’re at lunch, they probably aren’t carrying your artwork with them, and might have to show a low-res pic from their phone.

 That might not seem like a big deal, but decision-makers receive hundreds of phone calls and emails every day.
 You don’t want to add anything to your pitch that takes more of the decision-maker’s time or energy.